Johanna Colón Latest YouTube Star To Transition Into Film, Joins Amazon’s ‘Troupe Zero’

 The film is being directed by Bert & Bertie from a script by Beasts of the Southern Wild scribe Lucy Alibar.
 While no details have been released about the story, Todd Black, who produced Fences, the film which earned Davis the Best Supporting Actress Oscar, is producing the project for Amazon.

-Colón previously had a small, guest-star role in Amazon’s The Guest Book.
-This time around, she plays a girls who never speaks but is a character known as Smash, a sidekick to another character named Hell-No (Grace).
-Smash is Hell No’s muscle, the lunch-stealing, bullying girl who joins a misfit Brownie troupe and then finds a sense of belonging.
+Colón previously had a small, guest-star role in TBS’s The Guest Book.
+This time around, she plays a girls who never speaks but is a character known as Smash, a sidekick to another character named Hell-No. Smash is Hell No’s muscle, the lunch-stealing, bullying girl who joins a misfit Brownie troupe and then finds a sense of belonging.

 The little actress is repped by Li’l Angels Management and Across the Board Talent Agency.